AtlantixJJ/AtlantixJJ.github.io/_posts/2016-8-30-Keras-Note-CTC-Setup.md

 Currently, if you are training a model similar to my model shown above, you should set learning rate to `10-6` (for about 64 convolution filters).
 If you use single layer BLSTM, then `10-5` is ok.

 To sum up, though keras provide a convenient solution for regular network configuration, we have to use more fundamental toolkits such as Theano if we need to train unusual networks.
 For the next few days, I will dive into using `raw` theano to build a CTC network.

-If you use the code or this post elsewhere, please show the credit :)